Skip to main content

 Multi-Stage Formats (Group + Elimination)

 If your tournament needs both group play and a knockout phase, Score7 lets you set it up from the start.
+This is the most popular format for serious competitions — think World Cup, Champions League, or any event with qualifying groups feeding into a bracket.

 Note: You can’t change the format after creation.
 If you need a different structure, simply create a new tournament.